alchemyplatform/aa-sdk/site/packages/aa-core/utils/getUserOperationHash.md

 ### `request: UserOperationRequest`

-The UserOperation to hash
+The UO to hash

 ### `entrypointAddress: Address`

-The entrypoint address to use for the UserOperation
+The entrypoint address to use for the UO

 ### `chainId: bigint`

-The chainId that this UserOperation will be submitted to
+The chainId that this UO will be submitted to